Organizing backend code

 Let’s walk through these directories in detail, starting from the bottom up.

-Examples of common code include:
+Examples of code in these layers include:

 - Pure function utilities for things like string or list manipulation

 - Widely used standardized constants such as ISO country codes